 Restrictions on planning permission are likely to be tighter if you live in a world heritage site, area of outstanding beauty or a national park.

 In these cases it is recommended that you consult your local planning office to find out if planning permission will be required.

 Conservatories are usually classed as an extension, so it will need to comply with these regulations.

 Other dwellings attached to the house

 If it’s a separate, self-contained unit, you’ll need to get permission.
-If not, it’ll be treated in the same way as an extension.
+If not, it should be treated in the same way as an extension.

 Converting your house into flats or apartments

 You’ll need planning permission if you’re converting your house into one or more flats and want to become a landlord, for example.

 Even if very little building work is involved, if your house is being used for something else it’s counted as a change of use.
 This requires planning permission.